-Risk Management department
+Risk Management Function

-The Risk Management department is responsible for the risk appetite of the Bank and the monitoring of risks on a regular basis.
+The Risk Management Function is responsible for monitoring adherence to the Risk Appetite Statement of the Bank as approved by the Board of Directors and the monitoring of risks on a regular basis.
 The primary objectives of the financial risk management function are to establish risk limits and then to ensure that exposure to risks stays within these limits.
 The Bank regularly reviews its risk management framework to reflect the changes in market and economic conditions, as well as, effective best practices.